Phong132/SofDevGame/README.md

 User stories:

-ID 1) I am a player who wants to be able to jump and shoot.
+ID 1) I am a player who wants to be able to jump.
 (Priority: 1) (Agile sizing: 8)

 ID 2) I am a player who wants to be able to see my current score.
 (Priority: 2) (Agile sizing: 2)

-ID 3) I am an player who wants my character to move quickly with the arrow keys.
+ID 3) I am an player who wants my character to move quickly.
 (Priority: 3) (Agile sizing: 8)

-ID 4) I am a player who wants sound to play when my character performs an action.
+ID 4) I am a player who wants sound to play in the background.
 (Priority: 2) (Agile sizing: 4)

 ID 5) I am a player who wants to see how many lives I have left.
 (Priority: 3) (Agile sizing: 2)

-ID 6) I am a player who wants to be able to pick up items with my character.
+ID 6) I am a player who wants to be able to pick up coins with my character.
 (Priority: 4) (Agile sizing: 16)

 Methodology:
 agile